Blog

 Radio Horizon

 Antenna height determines the radio horizon range.
 The higher the antenna the greater the range.
-Broadcast signals go past the Radio Horizon, but not over it.
-The radio horizon is greater than the visual (optical) horizon.
-In the atmosphere radio waves bend slightly with the earth curvature increasing the range about 13%.
-Light waves (visible) do not bend.
+Signals can go past the Radio Horizon, but not over it.
+The radio horizon is greater than the visual horizon.
+In the atmosphere radio waves bend slightly with the earth curvature increasing the range about 15%.

-The 4/3's Earth Radius model is used to estimate atmospheric radio wave bending.
-The model uses an earth radius that is increased by 33% to account for beam bending.
-The radio horizon range (R) in miles is approximately the square root of twice the antenna height (h) in feet above ground level (AGL).
-Radio horizon varies from about 4 miles for an 8 foot high antenna to 60 miles for an 1800 foot high antenna.
+The 4/3's Earth Radius model is used to estimate Radio Horizon.
+The model uses an earth radius that is 33% greater than actual.
+The radio horizon range (R) in miles is the square root of twice the antenna height (h) in feet above ground level (AGL).

 R = ( 2 h )0.5